OAGr/feedhaven/README.md

 If you sign up for MongoHQ with heroku, linking them is easy.
 Just set the relevent ENV to the uri mongodb://{username}:{password}@linus.mongohq.com:{port}/app{app ID}

+## Project Status
+Feedhaven is still in early development.
+We expect to reach alpha in the next few weeks.
+So far the code is functional for importing, holding, and accessing data.
+However, there are still no tests, no user administration, and no data security layers.
+Consider the project very early stage.

 ### Hosted Version
 We are working to provide a paid hosted version directly through